Small Business Grants: Where to Find Funding

 What Is a Small Business Grant?

-A small business grant is a lump sum of money awarded to a business or business owner that, unlike a loan, does not have to be paid back.
+A small business grant is a lump sum of money awarded to a business or business owner that, unlike a small business loan, does not have to be paid back.
 Business grants are offered by federal, state, and local governments, as well as foundations, nonprofit organizations, and corporations.

 Some grants are targeted to businesses in specific industries or that are developing certain types of products.
 Other grants are designed for businesses located in underserved communities or owned by women, minorities, or veterans.
 In some cases, a grant will come with stipulations about how the money has to be used by the business; in others, there are no restrictions.